 Giselle was here for a while.
 She was hiding in the kitchen, having switched with a coworker, who gave up his post without complaint, as working in the front was less stressful and unpleasant.
 She was not blind, she saw the car in the parking lot, and at first squealed with excitement, running out to greet him, but quickly stopped, noticing the couple.
 She stared for a while, her feet stuck to the ground, trying to comprehend was she saw.
 Her first instinct was to come up to them, punch him hard in the gut and kick him in the groin and then slap the bitch, who took her man.
 But then he was not her man.
 They were only flirting with each other, keeping the excitement of the anticipation going.
 He was slutty, but not in a repulsive kind of way, he looked like he enjoyed sex and would enjoy to have it with her.
 He was also fun, playful and interested in her.
 Or at least he was interested to listen to her during the 15 minutes of her break they usually met.
 They never met anywhere else or did anything else, but he showed up every night after texting her something vaguely suggestive.

-She does not even remember how she has fallen into his trap.
+She did not even remember how she has fallen into his trap.
 Probably, it was his suave way with the words and the sparkle of the white smile.
 He threw compliments at her, and she was immediately taken by him, not being used to the men so bold with her.

 She was an odd one, taller than most, smarter and different.
 The chicken place was an accident that would not stop.
 She needed this little bit of money to pay for the car and the uncomfortable night shift allowed her to write at night and sleep during the day.
 Of course, this schedule also did not give much time for dating or anything else.
 But she did not mind.
 She was hopelessly romantic, waiting for her knight in shining armor sweep her off her feet one day when the time came.
 However, she was waiting for a while now.